vinaaaaaykumaaaaar/DATA-STRUCTURES-ALGORITHMS/readme.txt

 6): Bit manipulation (concepts and problems)
-    a) learn bit manipulation
-        [] divide two numbers without using multiplication , division or mod operator
     b) interview problems
-        [] count the number of bits to be flipped to convert from A to B [] find the number that appears odd number of times [] power set
+        [] find the number that appears odd number of times [] power set
         [] find xor of number from L to R